 It is required that you have a USDA FNS (Food and Nutrition Service) permit to process EBT transactions, so check if you have one.
-If not, go to our Guide To Accepting EBT/SNAP for instructions on how to apply.
-You can call the FNS toll-free at 1-877-823-4369 and ask them to mail you an application or you can use the FNS Online Store Application.
+If not, call us directly at 1-888-902-6202 to get started on accepting EBT transactions today.

 We have a dedicated staff of EBT/SNAP experts who work closely with small business owners to ensure you have the proper equipment.
 Most importantly, they make sure that aren’t paying too much for your EBT processing services.
 Call 1-888-902-6202 now to speak with a Small Business EBT Specialist who show you how to accept EBT today.